ccli8/NuMaker-mbed-ce-emWin-example/README.md

 LCD: ILI9341 MPU-type RGB56 QVGA LCD with resistive touch panel.

-Please refer to the emWin related documents in [OpenNuvoton](https://github.com/OpenNuvoton/M480BSP) for more details!
+Please go to [Nuvoton website](https://www.nuvoton.com/) and search "emWin" for more details!

-The link of BSP for emWin quick start guide ["M480 emWin Quick Start Guide.pdf"](https://github.com/OpenNuvoton/M480BSP)
+The link of emWin quick start guide "M480 emWin Quick Start Guide.pdf" can be found at \emWin\Doc\

-The link of emWin official user manual ["UM03001_emWin5.pdf"](https://github.com/OpenNuvoton/M480BSP/tree/master/ThirdParty/emWin/Doc)

 [The link of SEGGER emWin official forum](https://forum.segger.com/index.php/Board/12-emWin-related/)